Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Mould Effect (Self-Siphoning Beads).md

 The weight of the chain outside the beaker is greater than that of the free section inside the beaker, so the chain is pulled out, at some speed.
 However, due to Newton's 1st and 2nd laws, the individual beads of the chain can't change direction instantaneously.
 Instead, it takes a continuous force pulling them round in a circle until they are travelling downwards towards the floor - hence the arc.

 If the chain hits the side of the beaker as it's doing this, the disturbance will attempt to travel away from the point of contact - i.e. back towards the bottom of the beaker.
-However, the chain is moving fast enough to counteract this, and so the net effect is that this disturbance barely moves.
+However, the chain is moving fast enough to counteract this, and so the net effect is that this disturbance barely moves and seem to hover in place.
 This is the reason for the standing coils and loops you might observe (it may be that the wave velocity equals the speed of the chain at this point, but I'd have to check this).

 **Further Points:**
 You could try drawing an analogy with siphoning a liquid using a long hose/straw.